Classification of momentum proper exact Hamiltonian group actions and the equivariant Eliashberg cotangent bundle conjecture: Inverse of the classifying map

 \reff{prop:inv:iso}: Consider first the \textbf{case} in which there exists an isomorphism from $\psi$ to $\psi'$ that maps $x$ to $x'$.
-Then it follows from Remark \ref{rmk:sympl slice Phi}\reff{rmk:sympl slice Phi:slice} that $\slice{\psi}{x}$ and $\slice{\psi'}{x'}$ are isomorphic.
+Then it follows from Remark \ref{rmk:sympl quot Phi}\reff{rmk:sympl quot Phi:quot} that $\quot{\psi}{x}$ and $\quot{\psi'}{x'}$ are isomorphic.

 In the general situation, using Theorem \ref{thm:model}\reff{thm:model:surj} and what we just proved, we may assume \Wlog that $\psi=\psi'=\psi_\rho=\Model{G}(H,\rho)$ for some object $\rho$ of $\SympRep{G}$.
-By Remark \ref{rmk:rho slice} we have $\slice{\psi_\rho}{x}\iso\rho\iso\slice{\psi_\rho}{x'}$.
+By Remark \ref{rmk:rho quot} we have $\quot{\psi_\rho}{x}\iso\rho\iso\quot{\psi_\rho}{x'}$.
 This proves \reff{prop:inv:iso}.\\

-\reff{prop:inv:inv}: Remark \ref{rmk:rho slice} implies that \eqref{eq:inv} is a left-inverse for \eqref{eq:iso class}.
+\reff{prop:inv:inv}: Remark \ref{rmk:rho quot} implies that \eqref{eq:inv} is a left-inverse for \eqref{eq:iso class}.
 Since \eqref{eq:iso class} is surjective, it follows that \eqref{eq:inv} is also a right-inverse.
 This proves \reff{prop:inv:inv} and completes the proof of Proposition \ref{prop:inv}. \end{proof}